phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 ## The many ways of selecting an element

-Selecting DOM elements is a key part of doing all sorts of automated testing, be it for end-to-end testing with Selenium or Cypress or for performance testing with WebPageTest.
+Selecting DOM elements is a key part of doing all sorts of automated testing, be it for end-to-end testing with [Selenium](https://www.seleniumhq.org/) or [Cypress](https://www.cypress.io/) or for performance testing with WebPageTest.
 Selecting DOM elements allows us to click on links and buttons, fill in forms and more generally interact with the application.

-There are several ways of selecting a particular DOM elements using native browser APIs, that range from the really easy to use `document.getElementsByClassName` to the hairy but really powerful XPath selectors.
+There are several ways of selecting a particular DOM elements using native browser APIs, that ranges from the really easy to use `document.getElementsByClassName` to the hairy but really powerful XPath selectors.
 In this section, we will see three different possibilities, ordered by growing complexity.

 ### Get an element by `id`, `className` or `tagName`